Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-3.md

 npm test
 ```

-2. Add at least TWO new tests:
-- one edge case
-- one invalid input
+2. Notice: all tests currently pass, but they do not test anything useful.

+3. Replace placeholder tests with real tests that:
+- reflect the documented behavior
+- fail with the current implementation

+4. After your tests fail:
+- fix the implementation
-3. Run tests again
+- run tests again until everything passes

-If anything fails:
+If anything fails and you are stuck:
 👉 Ask for help immediately

 ---